 #1 We Can Start Or Defer CPF LIFE Payout

-Possibly the most important decision we need to make regarding our CPF account when we reach 65 is whether we wish to start or defer our CPF Life payout.
+Possibly the most important decision we need to make regarding our CPF account when we turn 65 is whether to start or defer our CPF Life payout.

-While the age where we are eligible to start our CPF LIFE payouts is 65, we actually have a choice to start our payouts anytime from 65 to 70 years old.
+While we are eligible to start our CPF LIFE payouts at 65, we can start anytime between 65 and 70.
 By delaying the start of our payouts, we allow our CPF monies to compound further and increase our eventual payouts.
 This deferment can increase our payouts by up to 7% for each year deferred.
-If we are working or do not require the funds for our daily needs, this is a good option to compound our savings.
+If we are working or do not need the funds immediately at age 65 for daily expenses, this is a good option to compound our retirement savings.

 Read Also: How Much More CPF LIFE Monthly Payouts Would You Receive If You Deferred Till 70